Description

 Wild dinner onboard Merlin on our 2022 trip

-Foraging guide, Mark Williams
+Meet your foraging guide, Mark Williams

 Mark cooking and discussing wild ingredients

 The foraging element of this trip is quite different from what you might experience on a regular guided foraging walk.
 As we are led by wind and tides our route evolves organically and foraging opportunities are pragmatic and opportunistic.
 A fine wind in the right direction may mean a full day’s sailing, while calm conditions might mean a whole day ashore exploring.
 Mark will have an eye out for opportunities, and we’ll adapt our route to take in promising foodscapes.
+Early August is the beginning of high mushroom season season in the West highlands, so we’ll be landing at some remote forests to explore what’s popping, as well as catching low tides to explore seaweeds and filling the rest of our foraging explorations with wild maritime fruits, herbs and vegetables.

 Mark and Oliver, share a passion for connecting with the natural world in ways that are beneficial for physical and mental wellbeing, and the health of the ecosystems of which we are part.
 We will explore this theme throughout the week through the deep nature connection embodied by foraging and sailing.